Klingenstadt-Solingen/Open-SmartCity-Home/CONTRIBUTING.md

 ## Configuration
-Open Smart City Home uses a configuration file to manage its settings.
+Open SmartCity Home uses a configuration file to manage its settings.
 The following parameters must be set:

 **RabbitMQ Settings.**